dasch-swiss/dsp-docs/docs/developers/dsp/contribution/index.md

 ## General Github actions workflows (CI)

 We use [Github actions](https://github.com/features/actions) to automate some processes.

+### Run tests

-With each push to Github the tests are executed.
+With each push to Github the tests of the repository are executed.
 Successfull tests are needed to merge code into repository's main branch (s.
 [Branch protection rules](#branch-protection-rules)).

+### Release notes

+Each push into master branch &mdash; after each merge from pull request &mdash; the release notes for next release are updated.
+This release called "Next release" is a draft and can be used to publish [real release](#release) later.

+The Github action we use for this step is [release-drafter](https://github.com/marketplace/actions/release-drafter).

+> This feature is not yet implemented in all repositories.
+We are still testing it in [DSP-APP](https://github.com/dasch-swiss/dsp-app/releases).

+### Release

+To do a real release we have to publish the above mentioned [release draft](#release-nots) manually.